dantebarbieri/hello-world/README.md

    1. If you choose to program, advance directly to Java unless it proves too difficult, then focus more on Javascript or possibly try Python (I don't recommend Python if you already know some programming).
    2. If you choose web development, learn Javascript's flavors and try to get freelance web development work from friends and their associates.
 You can test yourself and help someone out at the same time.

+There are more options and plans than just these, but this is probably what I'd recommend without knowing how logical you are and how much time you can devote to learning.

+## General Plans
 Ultimately, if you want to make games, you'll want to learn C++.
 You can do some stuff in C#, which is similar to Java, but you'll need to know Java at the very least.

 If you like AI and machine learning, you can stick with Python all the way, but the mathematics is complicated, and the code is generally opaque because you won't know exactly why the computer makes the decisions it does.